rufousJr/warpwoofwimble/content/pages/Have One On Me/one/haveoneonme.md

 >
 > Well, on one level there was a tonal decision to choosing the title that has a relationship with the tone of the record. ...
 And then the title is meant to point at the title track as the sort of central thematic message of the record. ...
 >
 > It also refers to a kind of self-sacrifice that is a theme in a lot of the songs.
 It's a very feminine thing as well.
 It's the giving of yourself in those drinking terms, like pouring something from a bottle, and the level of the wine goes down and down and down with each glass that you pour and hand out.
-And it relates to the title track because that's sort of essentially what I saw in Lola Montez's life [Lola being the dancer who was the mistress of the King Of Bavaria, who ultimately lived and died an outcast in America, who is the subject of your title track and Newsom seems to be referring to in the album inlay photographs.]
-This constant wandering and diminishment of the self through the giving of the self, through performing, and just as the myth grew, the self shrunk until she just died poverty stricken and alone with pneumonia, being cared for by Jesuit priests that she hated.
+And it relates to the title track because that's sort of essentially what I saw in Lola Montez's life: this constant wandering and diminishment of the self through the giving of the self, through performing, and just as the myth grew, the self shrunk until she just died poverty stricken and alone with pneumonia, being cared for by Jesuit priests that she hated.
 And having these affairs with these incredibly important powerful men, none of who took care of her.
 The way women were, and the way women are in that sense, is fundamental.

 ## Billy Joel ##